igcbioinformatics/ADER/material/Practical.md

 DESeq2 and edgeR also show the estimates of the biological coefficient of variation (BCV), which depicts the sample variation of genes according to their expression, and illustrates the variation correction the software performed, as we discussed in the previous section.

 **QUESTION:** What can you see in the dispersion plot for the Trapnell dataset?
-TODO again.
 <details><summary>Click Here to see the answer</summary>
 You can see a curve (in red) approximating the dispersion (y axis) along expression (x axis).
 As you can see, dispersion is not uniform with expression, being noticeably greater with low expression (NOTE: verify this with the Trapnell dataset).
 Assuming dispersion should be constant for most genes, independently of expression, then you can see dispersion being re-fitted to the curve (blue dots).